ImNotDarren/MTA_analysis/README.md

 ## Abstract

+The goal of this project was to virtualize traffic information of different MTA stations and give advertising suggestions.
+By analyzing the MTA dataset, I got the traffic information of each station on weekdays and weekends, during each time period.
+Based on the traffic information and each station's coordinate, I'm able to virtualize the result for a more clear view and give suggestions.

+## Design

 Company A wants to put out ads in some MTA stations from September to December.
 They're advatising their brand new gaming laptops and desktops.
 Gaming laptops are mostly targeting college students since most of them like and have the time to play games.
 Desktops are targeting employees especially around IT companies.
 The goal of this project was to analyze MTA dataset to give advertising suggestions to the company.

-I analyzed the MTA dataset and got the traffic information of each station on weekdays and weekends, during each time period.
-Based on the traffic information and each station's coordinate, I'm able to get my result.

-## Design

 ## Data